VitekHub/discord-helper-bot/README.md

-# Discord Channel Summarizer Bot
+# Discord Helper Bot

-A Discord bot that uses Google's Gemini Pro AI or Ollama to summarize channel conversations and extract vital information.
-Built with a modular and maintainable architecture using Discord's slash commands.
+A powerful Discord bot that leverages Google's Gemini Pro AI or Ollama to enhance your server communication.
+It can summarize conversations, extract vital information, and improve message formatting.
+Built with a modular architecture using Discord's slash commands.

 ## Features

+Core Features:
-- Summarize channel messages using Google's Gemini Pro AI
+- 🤖 Dual AI Support: Choose between Google's Gemini Pro or Ollama
-- Alternative AI provider support (Ollama)
-- Configurable message limit
+- 📝 Message Summarization: Get concise summaries of conversations
-- Extract vital information from conversations (in Czech)
+- 🔍 Information Extraction: Find key points and vital information
+- ✨ Message Enhancement: Improve formatting and readability

+Technical Features:
+- ⚡ Slash Commands: Easy-to-use interface with parameter hints
+- 🔧 Flexible Configuration: Customizable message limits and filters
-- Filter messages by time, date range, and user mentions
+- 📅 Advanced Filtering: Filter by time, date range, and users
-- Easy to use slash commands with parameter hints
-- Message formatting enhancement with AI
-- Modular code structure
-- Clean separation of concerns
+- 🏗️ Modular Architecture: Clean code structure and separation of concerns

 ## Setup

-1. Install Python dependencies:
+1. Install Python:
+   - Download and install Python 3.8 or higher from [python.org](https://python.org)
+   - Verify installation by running:
      ```bash
+     python --version
+     # or
+     python3 --version
+     ```

+2. Install Python dependencies:
+   ```bash
    pip install -r requirements.txt
    ```

-2. Create a Discord bot and get your token:
+3. Create a Discord bot and get your token:
    - Go to https://discord.com/developers/applications
    - Create a new application
    - Go to the Bot section